-At the meeting of the Women's Guild of the Church-inthe-Gardens, held in the Social Room on the afternoon of March 14, C. Mc Coy Franklin, president of the Crossnore School of the mountains of North Carolina, so graphically and appealingly told of the needs of the mountaineers and the work of his school, that the members donated \$50 for the cause.
+At the meeting of the Women's Guild of the Church-in-the-Gardens, held in the Social Room on the afternoon of March 14, C. Mc Coy Franklin, president of the Crossnore School of the mountains of North Carolina, so graphically and appealingly told of the needs of the mountaineers and the work of his school, that the members donated \$50 for and Mrs. A. K. Hanks.

 At the food sale held on Saturday, March 15, by the same organization for the benefit of its many lines of philanthropic and missionary work, the sum of \$102.65 was cleared.
-The members in charge of the sale were: Mrs. Henry Hof, Mrs. John A. McFarlan, Mrs. H. W. Hillman and Mrs. A. K. Hanks.
+The members in charge of the sale were: Mrs. Henry Hof, Mrs. John A. McFarlan, Mrs. H. W. Hillman